dilmimg/weather-service/README.md

 Inside the client directory, you can run some built-in commands:

 `npm start`
-Runs the app in development mode.
-Open http://localhost:4200/to view it in the browser.
+to run the app in development mode.
+Open http://localhost:4200 to view it in the browser.

 The page will automatically reload if you make changes to the code.
 You will see the build errors and lint warnings in the console.